czue/pegasus-docs/subscriptions.md

 - Subscription cancellation (immediately)
 - Subscription cancellations (end of billing period)

+In the Stripe dashboard, you will need to subscribe to a minimum of `customer.subscription.updated` and `customer.subscription.deleted` to ensure subscription changes through the portal make it to your app successfully.

 Payment method updates are coming in a future release.

 ## Webhooks